8 Tips for Visiting Baja, Mexico

 8 Tips for Traveling in Baja Mexico

+The Baja road trip adventure is totally worth it and if you take the right precautions, you can do it.
 At the end of the day, it comes down to this: don’t take unnecessary risks.
 Be prepared and self-sufficient.

-If you take anything away from this article, let it be the golden rules of traveling in Baja: Get Your FMM; Don’t Drive at Night; and Keep Vital Supplies Topped Off.
+If you take anything away from this article, let it be the golden rules of traveling in Baja: Get Your FMM, Don’t Drive at Night, and Keep Vital Supplies Topped Off.

 Adventure awaits.
-Will you be ready??
+Will you be ready?

 Leave a Comment